k33bs/HellPad/README.md

 **Inspired by:** [HellBuddy](https://github.com/chris-codes1/HellBuddy) by chris-codes1 - This is the original Windows application that inspired this port.

+**Stratagem Data:** [Helldivers-2-Stratagem-JSON-Generator](https://github.com/k33bs/Helldivers-2-Stratagem-JSON-Generator) - Icons, sequences, and metadata

-**Stratagem Icons:** [Helldivers-2-Stratagems-icons-svg](https://github.com/nvigneux/Helldivers-2-Stratagems-icons-svg) by Nicolas Vigneux
+**SVG Source:** [Helldivers-2-Stratagems-icons-svg](https://github.com/nvigneux/Helldivers-2-Stratagems-icons-svg) by Nicolas Vigneux

 Developed for the HELLDIVERS™ 2 community.